BurgerWu/airflow_covid19_tw/README.md

 - **covid19_suspects table**: This table provides statistics of examination data that corresponds to three different categories define by Taiwanese government.
 <img src='images/data_dict_suspects.png' height='200'>

 - **covid19_vaccination table**: This table provides vaccination statistics of currently available vaccines in Taiwan.
 This table uses composite primary key (Date + Brand) to distinguish unique rows.
+Now third dose and beyond column with new Novavax vaccine is available in the database.
 <img src='images/data_dict_vacc.png' height='200'>

 ## Summary